Business

 The institute defines CDP as “a marketer-managed system that creates a persistent, unified database that is accessible to other systems.”

 Today’s customer requires a consistent UX across different channels and devices with their preferred brands.
-If customer data exists in separate silos with the business, this data cannot be aggregated, integrated and analyzed holistically.
+If customer data exists in separate silos from the business, this data cannot be aggregated, integrated, and analyzed holistically.
 It cannot provide the whole truth about every customer.

 Today, CDP software platforms are a $1 billion industry.
-CDP helps businesses to add context, predict and provide the following best action.
+CDP helps businesses add context, predict, and provide the best action.
 It helps to link cross-channel information that can be used to cross-sell and up-sell.
-It also helps identify, locate and address pain points and areas of friction in the customer journey.
+It also helps identify, locate, and address pain points and areas of friction in the customer journey.

 This can then be used to adjust marketing strategies with data-backed insight to chart a clear roadmap for marketing strategy.
-CDP helps businesses to recognize significant and influential moments that define the relationship with their customer.
+CDP helps businesses recognize significant and influential moments that define the relationship with their customers.

 However, as CDP evolves, it also has to consider the customer’s privacy concerns and consent management.

-They can interact with customers through digital channels to provide business-related information, content, offers and discounts.
+They can interact with customers through digital channels to provide business-related information, content, offers, and discounts.
 PE’s help maintains a consistent and regular flow of information through AI, machine learning, AB testing, and linking cookies across devices.
-They help to tailor or curate UX, marketing efforts and websites with customer recommendations and reviews.
+They help tailor or curate UX, marketing efforts, and websites with customer recommendations and reviews.

 Personalization engines are highly intuitive platforms that offer dynamic content and responsive support.